Madeira: Sugar island

 Grain production began to fall, and the ensuing crisis forced Henry the Navigator to order other commercial crops to be planted so that the islands could be profitable.
 These specialised plants, and their associated industrial technology, created one of the major revolutions on the islands and fuelled Portuguese industry.
 Following the introduction of the first water-driven sugar mill on Madeira, sugar production increased to over 6,000 arrobas (an arroba was equal to 11 to 12 kg) by 1455, using advisers from Sicily and financed by Genoese capital (Genoa acted as an integral part of the island economy until the 17th century).
 The accessibility of Madeira attracted Genoese and Flemish traders, who were keen to bypass Venetian monopolies.

 By 1480 Antwerp had some seventy ships engaged in the Madeira sugar trade, with the refining and distribution concentrated in Antwerp.
 By the 1490s Madeira had overtaken Cyprus as a producer of sugar.

-Sugarcane production was the primary engine of the island's economy, which quickly afforded the Funchal metropolis economic prosperity.
+Sugar production was the primary engine of the island's economy, which quickly afforded the Funchal metropolis economic prosperity.
 The production of sugar cane attracted adventurers and merchants from all parts of Europe, especially Italians, Basques, Catalans, and Flemish.
 This meant that, in the second half of the fifteenth century, the city of Funchal became a mandatory port of call for European trade routes.

-Slaves were used during the island's period of sugar trade to cultivate sugar cane alongside paid workers.
-However, slave owners were only a small minority of the Madeiran population, and those who did own slaves owned only a few.
-Slaves consisted of Guanches from the nearby Canary Islands.
-Barbary corsairs from North Africa, who enslaved Europeans from ships and coastal communities throughout the Mediterranean region, captured 1,200 people in Porto Santo in 1617.